Best Loans for Bad Credit in December 2024

 Best for borrowers who have a supportive family member or friend willing to back their loan request.

-If your credit score isn’t quite high enough to get you approved by a lender, consider getting the support of a loved one and file for a joint personal loan.
-This enables you to apply for a personal loan with a second person.
+If your credit score isn’t high enough to get you approved by a lender, consider getting the support of a loved one and file for a joint personal loan.
+This lets you apply for a personal loan with a second person.

 What to like: This approach can make it easier for consumers with bad credit to be eligible for a loan, as it lowers the primary borrower’s risk.

-What to watch out for: If you’re unable to make payments on this type of loan, not only can your lender attempt to collect from you, they can also try to collect on the loan from your co-borrower.
-This can also impact both of your and your co-borrower’s credit scores.
+What to watch out for: If you can’t make payments on this type of loan, not only can your lender attempt to collect from you, they can also try to collect on the loan from your co-borrower.
+This can hurt both of your credit scores.

 Payday loans